 The Milwaukee Aortic Symposium

-This educational activity is designed to address issues related to Acute and Chronic Aortic Dissection and other acute aortic syndromes. it will familiarize the audience with natural history, surgical techniques, avoidance of complications and new technology.
+This educational activity is designed to address issues related to Acute and Chronic Aortic Dissection and other acute aortic syndromes.
+It will familiarize the audience with natural history, surgical techniques, avoidance of complications and new technology.
 Aortic dissection is a public health issue with a high mortality rate.
 Efficient prevention, timely recognition, and safe surgery can make a difference in clinical outcomes.
-Surgical techniques are rapidly evolving and will be discussed at this symposium.
+Surgical techniques are rapidly evolving and genetic testing is developing, causing changes to the suggested management guidelines.

 - Adult and pediatric patients with aortic disease